 In the not-so-distant past, if you had a tooth with a diseased nerve, it would probably have to be extracted.
 Today, with root canal therapy, odds are the tooth can be saved and with it... your smile!

 The most common cause of pulp death is a cracked tooth or a deep cavity.
 Both of these problems can allow germs (bacteria) to enter the pulp and cause an infection inside the tooth.
 Without treatment, pus builds up at the root tip in the jaw bone, forming an abscess, which can cause permanent damage to the bone.
 Years ago, teeth with diseased or injured pulps had to be removed.
 Luckily, the development of root canal treatment has given dentists a safe way of saving teeth and alleviating the pain and swelling that accompanies an infected pulp.

-Root Canal treatment can usually be performed in a single visit.
-During the procedure, Dr. Hagley will remove the diseased pulp, and then cleans and seals the pulp chamber and root canal(s).
-Generally, the tooth requires a crown to return strength following root canal therapy.
+Root canal treatment can usually be performed in a single visit.
+During the procedure, we will remove the diseased pulp, and then clean and seal the pulp chamber and root canal.
+Generally, the tooth requires a crown to improve its strength following treatment.
 A tooth treated with a root canal can last a lifetime as long as the teeth and gums are well cared for with thorough home care and regular dental checkups.